prime-slam/sova/evaluation/nuscenes/README.md

 # NuScenes dataset evaluation

-**This folder contains a little piece of Kitti dataset, full version of witch can be found on [official website](https://www.nuscenes.org/nuscenes).
+**This folder contains a little piece of NuScenes dataset, full version of witch can be found on [official website](https://www.nuscenes.org/nuscenes).
 This dataset is not used for commercial purposes.**